Ivory Coast: The Terrorist Threat

 The terrorist threat posed to Ivory Coast is believed to come primarily from outside the country.
 JNIM in neighbouring Mali and Burkina Faso often conduct attacks on both civilian and military targets, approaching the Ivorian border.
 None of the terrorists involved in al-Qaeda’s March 2016 Grand-Bassam attacks were Ivoirian.
 More than 80 people were arrested in the weeks following the attack, with the vast majority being Malian.
 In February 2017, Senegal arrested two suspects in connection to the attack, one of whom came from Mali and the other from Mauritania.

 Although Ivorians are unlikely to appeal to the use of regional extremism-motivated violence, support for the foreign terrorist group Hezbollah is documented to be high.
 Lebanese cultural associations in Ivory Coast largely deny any association with Hezbollah.
 However, the largest such group (the Al-Ghadir association) is suspected of serving as Hezbollah’s representative in the country.
-In August 2009, then-leader of Al-Ghadir Imam Abdul Menhem Kobeissi was deported from Côte d’Ivoire after he was sanctioned by the U.S. government for raising money for Hezbollah.
+In August 2009, the then-leader of Al-Ghadir Imam Abdul Menhem Kobeissi was deported from Ivory Coast after he was sanctioned by the U.S. government for raising money for Hezbollah.

 The Ivorian authorities consider that militants from the country’s 2002 and 2010 civil wars need to be monitored to ensure they do not join the cause of violent Islamist groups.